 Smart documents also offer realtors easier, quicker and more effective ways to engage with online audiences.
 In their 2017 report, The National Association of Realtors discovered that half of all buyers frequently used the Internet to find their home, and a staggering 93% of buyers 36 years and younger used the Internet throughout their search process.
 From lease extension letters to an inbox full of new property listings, realtors need to be constantly communicating to ensure they don’t miss out on key sales opportunities.

 Given the number of locations and clients such realtors oversee, dynamic templates are a way of managing these different addresses and profiles.
-To save time, word documents or Outlook emails can be automated, with templates pulling in key information from databases to deliver personalised and relevant offerings to prospective buyers.
+To save time, word documents or Outlook emails can be automated, with templates pulling in key information from databases to deliver personalized and relevant offerings to prospective buyers.

 Smart documents also ensure realtors avoid common mishaps such as typos, grammatical errors and incorrect client details; always maintaining the utmost professionalism.
 As a highly visual market, smart document management enables the integration of digital asset management software such as Bynder or Brandworkz, elevating the quality of documents created.

-Smart documents can revolutionise workflows in any industry from real estate to healthcare, media to insurance.
+Smart documents can revolutionize workflows in any industry from real estate to healthcare, media to insurance.
 If you’d like to find out how your business can profit from the benefits of smart document management, increased business intelligence and more effective enterprise content management, get in touch with us.